 Jarvis V. Hollingsworth was appointed to the UH System Board of Regents in 2009 by Governor Rick Perry and will serve through August 31, 2015.
-For fiscal year 2013-2014, Regent Hollingsworth will serve as chairman to the Board of Regents, board liaison for Governmental Relations, ex officio member on all Standing Committees, and member of the Executive and Compensation Committee.
+For fiscal year 2013-2014, he will serve as chairman to the board of regents, ex officio member on each of the board's standing committees, board liaison for governmental relations, and as a member of the Executive and Compensation Committee.

-Jarvis has been repeatedly named a Texas Super Lawyer by Texas Monthly magazine, and Black Enterprise magazine recognized him in 2006 as one of the "75 Most Powerful Blacks on Wall Street."
-He received the UH Black Alumni Association's 2007 Outstanding Achievement Award, the UH Law Alumni Association's 2006 Private Sector Achievement Award, and is a former director of the UH System Alumni Association.
+Hollingsworth has been repeatedly named a Texas Super Lawyer by Texas Monthly magazine, and Black Enterprise magazine has recognized him as one of the "75 Most Powerful Blacks on Wall Street."
+He received the UH Black Alumni Association's 2007 Outstanding Achievement Award and the UH Law Alumni Association's 2006 Private Sector Achievement Award.
+He is a former director of the UH Alumni Association.

-Prior to his legal career, Jarvis was a captain on active and reserve duty in the U.S. Army, serving as a platoon leader, executive officer and Aide-de-Camp to a Major General.
+Prior to his legal career, Hollingsworth served as a captain on active and reserve duty in the U.S. Army, serving as a platoon leader, executive officer and aide-de-camp to a major general.
 He was awarded the Meritorious Service Medal for his service.